dortania/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.md

 ### Create OSYS Variable Under I2C Scope

-You will need to find the device path of your I2C device, and add to your SSDT.
-You will need to add this in whichever scope checks for OSYS, though won't work if you add this under \_SB.PCI0 since this is generally the same scope in which the _INI method will set depending on the running OS.
+You will need to find the device path where OSYS is checked, then create a new OSYS variable within that scope.
+This will only change OSYS for devices under this scope, which can allow for finer control over what is enabled.
+Note that in the example above, `LSTA` exists under `\_SB.PCI0.LSTA`, meaning that both `\_SB.PCI0._INI` and `\_SB.PCI0.LSTA` will control the same OSYS variable.
+If this is the case, this method will not work.

 ```
 If (_OSI("Darwin")) {